 Manufacturing fake ID's has been made easier with the internet, computer editing software, and computer hardware, all readily available to anyone.
 As state agencies institute security measures to complicate creating fake ID's, criminals quickly adapt and develop methods to replicate or defeat these safeguards.

-Mail theft, dumpster diving, internet intrusions, and data mining are all methods used by easy ways for and ID thieves to access personal identifying information.
+Mail theft, dumpster diving, internet intrusions, and data mining are all methods used by ID thieves to access personal identifying information.
 Stolen personal information is traded and sold just like any goods.

 · Destroy or shred documents that include personal information before disposing of them.